Business strategies for smart operations during business restrictions

 While more consumers are electing to stay home, there are still many people who work outside of the home in essential industries.
 Offering a drive-thru or curbside delivery option helps limit your exposure as well as the consumer's while still meeting their needs.

 The importance of this strategy for succeeding continues to grow, in and outside of our current environment.
 Be sure to let customers know you have online ordering or that you are part of the apps that can deliver.
-Be sure to be a part of the food service ecosystem that people are turning to now.
+From Doordash to Uber Eats, be sure to be a part of the food service ecosystem that people are turning to now.

 Many local communities are doing their work to support each other.
 Check with you chamber of commerce to find out how they are investing in local businesses by promoting them, sharing information, or offering financial services and advice.
 Community newspapers, radio stations, and other outlets for promotion are offering greatly reduced pricing.
 Consider investing in advertising to help drive business for your carryout and online business.